Polytopic carriers for platinum ions: from digalloyl depside to tannic acid†

-A novel dinuclear platinum(II) complex, [Pt2m-GG(Me2SO-S)4] (8, GG = deprotonated methyl digallate), was easily synthesized under solvent-free conditions by grinding solid m/p digalloyl depside with the Pt precursor [PtCO3(Me2SO-S)2].
-Similarly, platinum nuclei have been introduced into the galloyl chains of tannic acid (TA).
-In particular, three complexes A, B and C were prepared by reaction of TA as polytopic ligand with increasing amounts of [PtCO3(Me2SO-S)2].
-The antiproliferative activity of complexes 8, A, B and C along with the corresponding ligands GG and TA was tested in vitro, in comparison with cisplatin, on two human tumor cell lines: A2780 (ovarian cisplatin-sensitive), A2780cis (ovarian cisplatin-resistant) and one non-tumoral cell line HaCat.
-Experiments focusing on pro-apoptotic activity indicated that the antiproliferative activity of the most active Pt(II) complexes is associated with induction of apoptosis.
+A novel dinuclear platinum(II) complex, namely [Pt2m-GG(Me2SO-S)4] (8, GG = deprotonated methyl digallate), was easily synthesized under solvent-free conditions by grinding a solid m/p digalloyl depside with the Pt precursor [PtCO3(Me2SO-S)2].
+Similarly, platinum nuclei were introduced into the galloyl chains of tannic acid (TA).
+In particular, three complexes A, B and C were prepared by reacting TA as a polytopic ligand with an increasing amount of [PtCO3(Me2SO-S)2].
+The antiproliferative activity of complexes 8, A, B and C together with the corresponding ligands GG and TA was tested in vitro and compared with that of cisplatin on two human tumor cell lines, A2780 (ovarian cisplatin-sensitive) and A2780cis (ovarian cisplatin-resistant), and one non-tumoral cell line, HaCat.
+The experiments focusing on their pro-apoptotic activity indicated that the antiproliferative activity of the most active Pt(II) complexes is associated with the induction of apoptosis.